 Below is a blog post for the www.pianoworks.co.uk website.
 For home piano lessons in N8, such as Crouch End, Hornsey, Stroud Green and the surrounding areas, please click here: Piano Teacher Crouch End.

 Even if you do not consider yourself a fan of jazz, and merely listen to it fleetingly, you may at some point come across jazz music which features improvisatory trumpet melodies while backed by an orchestra.
 You may also have come across an instantly recognizable figure in jazz videos, playing a trumpet with its bell bent slightly upwards with his puffed-out cheeks.
 John Birks Gillespie - known better to the world by his nickname "Dizzy", was an iconic figure in the history of jazz music.
 He was the youngest of nine children in his family.
 Did that last fact have any bearing on his musicality?
-It is likely that he grew up listening to various instruments being played by his siblings, and this possibly gave him the motivation to start playing the piano at four, and also the trombone and trumpet later on.
+It is likely that he grew up listening to various instruments being played by his siblings, and this possibly gave him the motivation to start playing the piano at four (despite the difficulties of learning the instrument for beginners), and also the trombone and trumpet later on.
 By the age of fifteen, Gillespie demonstrated enough talent to earn a musical scholarship.

 Despite his formal musical training, Dizzy Gillespie skills were honed playing in jazz bands in the 1930s.
 He worked his way through many prestigious ones, and made many recordings.
 Neverthless, it would be the networking among jazz musicians that would prove more influential on his personal style.
 Working with other prominent musicians such as the piano Thelonious Monk, and saxophonist Charlie "Bird" Parker, Gillespie influenced the development of styles such as bebop.